Updated: Jan 1, 2022

 All of these have at one point or another, persecuted, attacked, laid siege too, imprisoned, conspired against, confiscated the wealth of, and expelled the Jewish people from their lands.
 Since the Bible comes from the Jews (both Old and New Testaments), Jesus Christ was Jewish, and the Bible states Satan hates the Jews and is currently running this planet (Luke 4:4-6, 1 John 5:19), it only makes sense that Satan has been in a perpetual state of war against them.

-The book of Revelation (written in 95AD) mentions that there would one day be a one-world government, ran by two men, the False Prophet and the Antichrist.
-These would kill all who do not worship the Beast, or gives aid to Israel.
+The book of Revelation (written in 95AD) mentions that there would one day be a one-world government, run by two men, the False Prophet and the Antichrist.
+These would kill all who do not worship the Beast or give aid to Israel.
 In the meantime, God has opened up an opportunity for salvation and is currently working through His body of believers here on earth known as the Church to accomplish just that.
 It would be impossible for me to persuade you to believe that the end of this age is coming and very soon, but simply look around and ask yourself three questions:

 Does the Bible really know the future?